PelionIoT/meta-mbl/docs/warp7-image-signing.md

     computer:TOP_DIR/build-mbl/$ bitbake mbl-console-image-test
 ```

 # Step 6.
-Manually Sign the Image
+Manually sign the image

 After a build, use the following command to sign the image:
 ```